 Dan knows too well that he has overindulged and Monday morning is going to be a grind.
-Fuck it, he enjoys the untruths that the sloppy tell themselves and charges into the evening.
+Meh, he enjoys the untruths that the sloppy tell themselves and charges into the evening.
 How could anything that feels this good be so bad for you?

 It’s now 10 pm and Dan enters a state of existential dread.
 Suddenly, the cheers from the sesh transform the cruel taunts of reality.
 He begins to do the wicked calculus of beers consumed to hours left to sleep.

 He hits enter on the graphics calculator of life and realises tomorrow is going to be rougher than a shot of beam on a hangover.
 He retreats to his bed, drops a few valiums and sweats himself into an unharmonious slumber.

 He hopes he never wakes up but a shit tomorrow is guaranteed when you live your life one Sunday sesh at a time.

 Documenting the Human Zoo is thirsty work, so if you enjoyed what you read how about buying Belle a beer, ay?